nabinpoudyal3/CyMiniAna/README.md

 #### General Histograms/Efficiencies

-The `hepPlotter` class makes simple 1D and 2D plots with ATLAS formatting.
+The `hepPlotter` class makes simple 1D and 2D plots with CMS formatting.

 Interfaces demonstrating how to make histograms or efficiency curves are shown in `runHistogram.py` and `runEfficiency.py`.
 These two scripts differ in the way